ruddaraju/NBA_PlayerValueAnalysis/README.md

-# MAIN QUESTIONS  (For finding outliers, can do so visually, or use skicit library to find residuals and sort accordingly. )
+# MAIN QUESTIONS  (For finding outliers, can do so visually, or use skicit library to find residuals and sort accordingly.)

-    # Which players are most efficient per dollar
+    # Can we cluster player types and determine the value of each category (Shooting, Scoring, Defending, Passing)
+        # Will use scikit learn to classify players using kmeans clustering.
+From there can analyze to find different player groups.
+If not present, then can do manual classification

     # Which players offer the best usage:salary ratio.
-    # Best Shooters/Defensive/Offensive/Passers Per dollar.
-    # Which players are the most overpaid/underpaid per overall performance.
+Which players are the most efficient per dollar
+    # How are bench/low volume high efficency players valued in the nba.
+(TJ McConel)

     # Which Positions provide the most impact per dollar

+    # Who are the most undervalued/overvalued players in the nba

 # After Analysis